 What type of places or positions do welding students work in after graduation?

 Welders can work anywhere in the world.
 Countless industries rely on welders for example:

 - Cell phones

 What certifications and affiliations are offered through the welding program?

-What kind of person would be good make a good welder?
+What kind of person would make a good welder?